benitesf/lamatta/README.md

 # lamatta
-A machine learning project for a client
+A machine learning project for sales prediction